 Stripe Setup

-2. Ensure you're in Test mode or you can use the newer Sandbox
+2. Switch to Test mode or use the Sandbox

 Stripe Sandbox